 Following bariatric surgery, the patient takes in fewer calories.
 As a result, the body, in its search for energy, could begin to burn muscle instead of fat.
 Exercising alters the metabolism so the body would burn fat instead of muscle.

-In addition to helping achieve desired weight loss, an exercise program will also boost your metabolism, decrease risk of cardiac disease, lower blood pressure, tone muscle, increase energy and help tighten loose skin caused by rapid weight loss.
+In addition to helping achieve desired weight loss, an exercise program will also boost your metabolism, decrease the risk of cardiac disease, lower blood pressure, tone muscle, increase energy and help tighten loose skin caused by rapid weight loss.

-You may have the opportunity to meet with an exercise physiologist who will develop a program based on you own individual needs.
+You may have the opportunity to meet with an exercise physiologist who will develop a program based on your own individual needs.
 The program will be designed so that it can be modified and updated to help you achieve maximum weight loss as you continue on your road to freedom from obesity.
 Your individual plan will be based on your preferences, physical limitations, access to exercise equipment and your motivation.
 Strength training is encouraged as it preserves lean muscle mass as it decreases the percentage of body fat.

 Support groups provide education and instruction regarding exercise program design.
-Information will be provided for enhanced back health with abdominal strength and endurance exercises, proper stretching techniques, resistance training for improved muscular strength and endurance (i.e. energy and vitality) and techniques to enhance cardiovascular endurance post bariatric surgery.
+Information will be provided for enhanced back health with abdominal strength and endurance exercises, proper stretching techniques, resistance training for improved muscular strength and endurance (i.e. energy and vitality) and techniques to enhance cardiovascular endurance post-bariatric surgery.
 The support groups are a combination of lecture, PowerPoint presentation, and handouts.
 Exercise demonstration and participation provide a tactile, physical approach to correct technique for participants.
 Participation is encouraged, but not forced.
 The focus is on providing an environment that is supportive, offering modifications for all individuals to help them obtain confidence in approaching a more active lifestyle.

 Daily physical activity is also instrumental in helping achieve weight loss.
 Walking, gardening and house cleaning are just a few of our daily activities that will burn calories and contribute to helping lose weight and is considered part of your exercise program.
 Some ideas on how to include your daily activities into your exercise program include parking your car away from your destination and walking to it and taking the stairs for a few flights instead of the elevator.